WeAreAmaze/amc/README.md

 ## Build from source code
-For building the latest alpha release (this will be suitable for most users just wanting to run a node):
+For building the latest alpha release (this will be suitable for the most users just wanting to run a node):

 ### Most Linux systems and macOS